snijderlab/stitch/BatchFiles.md

 ##### Runname (s)

-The name of the run, to keep it organised.
+The name of the run, to keep it organized.
 This name can consist of any characters except newlines.

 _Examples_
 ```
 Runname: MyFirstTestRun
-Runname: Monoclonal Antibodies From Rabits
+Runname: Monoclonal Antibodies From Rabbits
 ```

 ##### Runtype (s)